 "Defined benefit" means a company's plan guarantees eligible employees a specific payout, whereas "defined contribution" plans specify how much employees can contribute to a plan but don't guarantee a minimum payout.
 In other words, the burden of funding your retirement has shifted from your employer to you.

-Anyone younger than age 70½ with earned income -- whether the person works for someone else, is self-employed, a nonworking spouse or divorced and collecting alimony -- can open and invest in a traditional IRA, probably the most popular IRA.
+Anyone younger than age 70½ with earned income -- whether the person works for someone else, is self-employed, a nonworking spouse or divorced and collecting alimony -- can open and invest in a traditional IRA.

 There are income and contribution limits for traditional IRAs.

 If you're not covered by a retirement plan at work, you can deduct your IRA contributions from your gross income for tax purposes.
 That's a big break because it lowers your adjusted gross income, or AGI, which means you pay tax on a lower income.
 On top of that, your earnings grow tax deferred until you withdraw them at retirement.

 If you are covered by a retirement plan at work, you can still contribute to a traditional IRA, but the contributions are not deductible.
 The earnings, however, grow tax deferred.

 You may withdraw money -- it's called taking distributions -- beginning at age 59½, as long as the account has been open for at least 5 years.
 If you opened the account at age 55, you'll need to wait until age 60 to take distributions.
 You must begin taking distributions by April 1 following the year in which you turn 70½.